siddgup00/AWS/README.md

 # AWS
-Contains projects and notes og AWS
+Contains projects and notes of AWS